cranndarach/codeblock/whos-good-at-what.md

 ### Pandas

 * Russell - reasonably experienced; of all the Python packages I know, I know this the best

 ### Scikit-Learn

-* Russell - some experience (I don't actually use this that often...maybe a few times a year?...but the interface is simple enough that it's easy to (re)learn)
+* Russell - some experience

 ### Scipy

-* Russell - some experience (less than Pandas and numpy)
+* Russell - some experience (less than numpy)

 ### Seaborn